About Brian

 I pay close attention to what is present, what is avoided, and what is trying to be said but has not yet found a voice.
 In moments of tension, conflict, uncertainty, or change, my role is to help create enough space for people to stay with ambiguity or complexity long enough for new understanding to emerge — rather than rushing toward premature solutions.

 This might sound simple.
 It is not.
 It requires holding multiple perspectives at once, tolerating not-knowing, and being willing to name what others are sensing but won't say.
 It also requires noticing whatever I’m feeling or thinking and what we can learn from that.
-Whether I'm coaching an executive one-to-one, consulting to a leadership team, or facilitating a group to discuss a case study or study a novel together, the underlying practice is the same: I aspire to help people see more clearly what is actually happening — within themselves, between each other, and in the systems they're part of — so they can respond with greater awareness, honesty, care, and skill.
+Whether I'm coaching a C-suite executive one-to-one, consulting to an in-tact leadership team, or facilitating a group to discuss a case study or novel together, the underlying practice is the same: my role helps people see what is actually happening — within themselves, between each other, and in the systems they're part of — so they can respond with greater awareness, honesty, care, and skill.

 I draw on established research and theory from various fields, but I stay grounded in lived experience.
-My approach often involves creative and contemplative methods — literary fiction, photography, reflective practice — because the most important dimensions of leadership rarely yield to conventional analysis.
+My approach often involves creative and contemplative methods — literary fiction, film, LEGO® Serious Play®, photography, reflective practice — because the most important dimensions of leadership rarely reveal themselves from conventional and comfortable methods.
 They have to be felt before they can be seen.
-And they have to be seen before they can be understood.
+And they have to be seen before they can be understood to move forward.

 What guides the work